awsdocs/amazon-opensearch-service-developer-guide/doc_source/cross-cluster-search.md

 ## Limitations<a name="cross-cluster-search-limitations"></a>

 Cross\-cluster search has several important limitations:
-+ You can only implement cross\-cluster search on new domains\.
-You must create at least two new domains to use this feature\.
++ You can only implement cross\-cluster search on domains created on or after June 3rd, 2020\.
 + You can't connect to self\-managed Elasticsearch clusters\.
 + You can't connect to domains in different AWS Regions\.
 + A domain can have a maximum of 20 outgoing connections\.
 Similarly, a domain can have a maximum of 20 incoming connections\.